-- For reference dates after 31 May 2015, the overnight swap rates for European currencies are based on London fixing (CMPL), for American currencies are based on New York fixing (CMPN) and for the currencies of Asia and Australia are based on Tokyo fixing (CMPT).
-For earlier reference dates, all overnight swap rates are based on New York fixing, irrespective of their currency. - For the Swiss franc, the Bloomberg ticker SFSWTF is used for reference dates until 31 December 2017.
+- Until 1 January 2020, for reference dates after 31 May 2015, the overnight swap rates were based on specific Bloomberg fixings, i.e. European currencies were based on London fixing (CMPL), American currencies were based on New York fixing (CMPN), while the currencies of Asia and Australia were based on Tokyo fixing (CMPT).
+For earlier reference dates, all overnight swap rates were based on New York fixing only, irrespective of their currency. - For the Swiss franc, the Bloomberg ticker SFSWTF is used for reference dates until 31 December 2017.